 – The Calgary Aquaboobies are swimmers, coaches, and family members who fundraise and participate in the CIBC Run for the Cure each year.

 – Each year we have a parent/daughter swim.
 Parents can get in the water and have their kids teach them – or try to teach them – some fundamentals.
-Gelling buns for the parents highly encouraged.
+Gelling and hair buns for the parents are highly encouraged!

-– Barbeques and parties bring the club together so girls from all the teams can hang out and parents can catch up.
+– Barbeques and parties bring the club together so girls from all the teams can connect and parents can catch up.

 The athletes become very close throughout the year.
 Team events are organized by coaches and parents throughout the year.
-Sleepovers, dinners, movie nights, birthday parties, and more.
+There are sleepovers, dinners, movie nights, birthday parties, and more.
 The athletes often become close friends and the parents do too.
 It really becomes like family.

 How many competitions are there?

 For Provincial Stream athletes the club usually attends 2 figures competitions in early winter and 2-3 Provincial meets.
-These may be in Calgary, Edmonton, Lethbridge, Red Deer, Fort McMurray, or even Grande Prairie.
+These may be in Calgary, Edmonton, Lethbridge, Red Deer or even Grande Prairie.
 The locations of the meets vary each year.
-Most Provincial teams will travel to one out of province meet as well.
+Most Provincial teams will travel to one out-of-province meet as well.

 Who pays for competitions?